cenpa/freqfit/README.md

   ds1: # name of dataset
     costfunction: ExtendedUnbinnedNLL # which cost function to use (only ExtendedUnbinnedNLL and UnbinnedNLL are supported)
     data: [...] # list of data
-    model: legendfreqfit.models.mymodel # name/location of model to use
+    model: freqfit.models.mymodel # name/location of model to use
     model_parameters: # parameter of the model: name given to this parameter
       a: a_ds1
       b: global_b # shared parameter names indicate the same parameter across different datasets